ywen407/books-futures-explained/src/4_pin.md

 pub fn main() {
     let gen1 = GeneratorA::start();
     let gen2 = GeneratorA::start();
-    // Before we pin the pointers, this is safe to do
+    // Before we pin the data, this is safe to do
     // std::mem::swap(&mut gen, &mut gen2);

     // constructing a `Pin::new()` on a type which does not implement `Unpin` is
     // unsafe.
-A value pinned to heap can be constructed while staying in safe
+An object pinned to heap can be constructed while staying in safe
     // Rust so we can use that to avoid unsafe.
 You can also use crates like
     // `pin_utils` to pin to the stack safely, just remember that they use
     // unsafe under the hood so it's like using an already-reviewed unsafe